cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ### 3.2 Text Data

-Carried in an element with an defined type of `xs:string`
+MUST be carried in an element with an defined type of `xs:string`

 ``` xml
 <Data xsi:type="xs:string">This is text</Data>